If your household income exceeds £15,400 a year or less after tax then please do not apply here. Please visit Childcare Choices for more information.

 When can I start claiming 2-year-old funding?

-If eligible, you can start claiming 2-year-old funding the term after your child turns 2 and the date stated on your 2-year-old funding voucher (whichever date is later).
+If eligible, you can start claiming 2-year-old funding the term after your child turns 2 and the date stated on your 2-year-old funding confirmation (whichever date is later).
 The earliest date your child can start depends on their birthday:

 - Birthday between 1 January and 31 March – You can claim at the beginning of term on or after 1 April